GamedevFramework/gf/README.md

 See the [online documentation for Gamedev Framework (gf)](http://gamedevframework.github.io/).

+## Contact

+If you want to talk directly with the developpers, you can join the [#gf-devel IRC channel on Freenode](irc://chat.freenode.net/gf-devel).

 ## Contribution

 Gamedev Framework (gf) is very open to contributions.
 See [the contribution guidelines](CONTRIBUTING.md).